Zwirled/plate-mate/README.md

 ![An image of Plat Mate recipe feed webpage ](./src/images/ricipefeed.png)

-On the Saved plates page you will see the screen after you searched for a country.
+On the Saved plates page you can see the saved plates.

 ![An image of Plat Mate saved plates webpage ](./src/images/savedplates.png)

-On the Shopping list page you will see the screen after you searched for a country.
+On the Shopping list page you will see the shopping list.

 ![An image of Plat Mate shopping list webpage ](./src/images/shoppinglist.png)